-Cash provided by financing activities for the three months ended December 31, 2018 was \$5.8 million, primarily reflecting proceeds, net of repayments, on long-term debt of \$20.7 million, treasury stock purchases of \$7.8 million, and dividends of \$6.4 million to the Company's shareholders.
-Cash provided by financing activities for the three months ended December 31, 2017 was \$102.8 million, primarily reflecting proceeds, net of repayments, on long-term debt of \$113.3 million, treasury stock purchases of \$4.4 million, and dividends of \$6.1 million to the Company's shareholders.
+Cash used in financing activities for the nine months ended June 30, 2019 was \$30.2 million, primarily reflecting proceeds, net of repayments, on long-term debt of \$16.4 million, treasury stock purchases of \$21.8 million, dividends of \$19.3 million to the Company's shareholders, and \$3.4 million of holdback and contingent consideration payments related to a fiscal 2018 acquisition.
+Cash provided by financing activities for the nine months ended June 30, 2018 was \$75.8 million, primarily reflecting proceeds, net of repayments, on long-term debt of \$114.4 million, treasury stock purchases of \$20.1 million, and dividends of \$18.5 million to the Company's shareholders.

-The Company has a domestic credit facility with a syndicate of financial institutions that includes a \$900.0 million senior secured revolving credit facility and a \$250.0 million senior secured amortizing term loan.
+The Company has a domestic credit facility with a syndicate of financial institutions that includes a\$900.0 million senior secured revolving credit facility and a \$250.0 million senior secured amortizing term loan.
+A portion of the revolving credit facility (not to exceed \$150.0 million) can be drawn in foreign currencies.
 The term loan requires scheduled principal payments of 5.0% of the outstanding principal in year one, 7.5% in year two, and 10.0% in years three through five, payable in quarterly installments.
+Pursuant to the terms of the domestic credit facility agreement, principal payments may be made on the term loan prior to the scheduled due dates.
 The balance of the revolving credit facility and the term loan are due on the maturity date of April 26, 2021.
-Borrowings under both the revolving credit facility and the term loan bear interest at LIBOR plus a factor ranging from 0.75% to 2.00% (1.25% at December 31, 2018) based on the Company's secured leverage ratio.
-The secured leverage ratio is defined as net secured indebtedness divided by EBITDA (earnings before interest, taxes, depreciation and amortization) as defined within the domestic credit facility agreement.
+Borrowings under both the revolving credit facility and the term loan bear interest at LIBOR (Euro LIBOR for balances drawn in Euros) plus a factor ranging from 0.75% to 2.00% (1.5% at June 30, 2019) based on the Company's secured leverage ratio.
+The secured leverage ratio is defined as net secured indebtedness divided by EBITDA (earnings before interest, income taxes, depreciation and amortization) as defined within the domestic credit facility agreement.
 The Company is required to pay an annual commitment fee ranging from 0.15% to 0.25% (based on the Company's leverage ratio) of the unused portion of the revolving credit facility.

 The domestic credit facility requires the Company to maintain certain leverage and interest coverage ratios.
 A portion of the facility (not to exceed \$35.0 million) is available for the issuance of trade and standby letters of credit.
-Outstanding borrowings on the revolving credit facility at December 31, 2018 and September 30, 2018 were \$322.5 million and \$319.5 million, respectively.
-Outstanding borrowings on the term loan at December 31, 2018 and September 30, 2018 were \$205.9 million and \$212.1 million, respectively.
-The weighted-average interest rate on outstanding borrowings for the domestic credit facility (including the effects of interest rate swaps) at December 31, 2018 and December 31, 2017 was 3.06% and 2.93%, respectively.
+Outstanding U.S. dollar denominated borrowings on the revolving credit facility at June 30, 2019 and September 30, 2018 were \$360.1 million and \$319.5 million, respectively.
+During the third quarter of fiscal 2019, the Company borrowed £125.0 million on the revolving credit facility.
+Proceeds from the Euro denominated borrowing were used to make a principal payment of \$140 million on the outstanding balance of the term loan.
+Outstanding Euro denominated borrowings on the revolving credit facility at June 30, 2019 were £125.0 million (\$142.2 million).
+There were no Euro denominated borrowings on the revolving credit facility at September 30, 2018.
+Outstanding borrowings on the term loan at June 30, 2019 and September 30, 2018 were \$53.5 million and \$212.1 million, respectively.
+The weighted-average interest rate on outstanding borrowings for the domestic credit facility (including the effects of interest rate swaps and Euro denominated borrowings) at June 30, 2019 and June 30, 2018 was 2.75% and 2.82%, respectively.